Jammyjamjamman/Magnetometer_data_server/README.md

 This code is for my Masters Project for Aberystwyth University.

-## Retrieving and Visualising Data from Frongoch Magnetometer
+## Visualising Data from Frongoch Magnetometer and other UK Magnetometers, from a server like the one on this github:
 See the code in [client_interface](client_interface).

-## Exploring and Processing the Original Frongoch Magnetometer Data
+## Exploring and Processing the Original Frongoch Magnetometer Data:
 See the code in [mag_data_exploration](mag_data_exploration).

-## Setting up a Server with Magnetometer Data from Frongoch and Hartland
+## Setting up a Server with Magnetometer Data from Frongoch, Hartland and Eskdalemuir:
 Cloning this repository is recommended for setting up a server.
 There are 3 steps to setting up the Server:
 1. Setup and start the Mongo database.
 Instructions: [db_setup](db_setup)
 2. Load data into the database.
 Instructions: [db_updater](db_updater)